alecloudenback/sst/readme.md

 -   With one train, there is a threshold where if the number of passengers waiting increases past the capacity of the train, the system degenerates into ever-increasing passengers waiting
 -   With two trains, there is a similar behavior if the trains are mirrored along the line (start at opposite ends and leave at the same time)
 -   With two trains, even spacing is an unstable state.
 If passengers arrive randomly, bunching of the trains will occur.
-If passengers arrive deterministically, but the trains don't start at exactly the same time, the system falls into a bunched state.
+If passengers arrive deterministically, but the trains don't start within the time-gap of passenger generation, the system falls into a bunched state.

 _Direction_